koi-learning/koi-pwa/README.md

 In the koi-pwa directory, you can run:
 - npm start

-No by default the PWA is accessible at [http://localhost:8080](http://localhost:8080)
+Now by default the PWA is accessible at [http://localhost:8080](http://localhost:8080)

+The PWA needs an [KOI-Api](https://github.com/koi-learning/koi-api) instance to run.
+Connect your local or remote API by setting the ```apiBase``` variable in your browsers local storage.

+For Chrome do the following:
+- open the development console
-To change the KOI Api - Base Url in Chrome, you need to adapt the apiBase Value in Application -> LocalStorage -> apiBase
+- Application -> LocalStorage -> apiBase
+- enter the full url to the service endpoint